 The Remote Provisioning PDU Report message shall be sent as a Segmented Access message.

-When the Remote Provisioning state is either Link Active or Outbound Packet Transfer, and a new inbound Provisioning PDU has been successfully transferred using the PB-Remote Receive PDU procedure (see Section 5.2.3.3.4), then the Remote Provisioning Server shall increment the Remote Provisioning Inbound PDU Count state value by 1, and shall send a Remote Provisioning PDU Report message with the ProvisioningPDU field set to new Provisioning PDU and the InboundPDUNumber field set to the value of the Remote Provisioning Inbound PDU state.
+When the Remote Provisioning Link state is either Link Active or Outbound Packet Transfer, and a new inbound Provisioning PDU has been successfully transferred using the PB-Remote Receive PDU procedure (see Section 5.2.3.3.4), then the Remote Provisioning Server shall increment the Remote Provisioning Inbound PDU Count state value by 1, and shall send a Remote Provisioning PDU Report message with the ProvisioningPDU field set to new Provisioning PDU and the InboundPDUNumber field set to the value of the Remote Provisioning Inbound PDU state.

-When the Remote Provisioning state is either Link Active or Outbound Packet Transfer, and the PB-Remote Receive PDU procedure fails, then the Remote Provisioning Server shall start the PB-Remote Close Link procedure with an appropriate Reason code if available, shall set the Link Close Reason state to the Reason if available, and shall set the Link Close Status state to Link Closed as Cannot Receive PDU.
+When the Remote Provisioning Link state is either Link Active or Outbound Packet Transfer, and the PB-Remote Receive PDU procedure fails, then the Remote Provisioning Server shall start the PB-Remote Close Link procedure with an appropriate Reason code if available, shall set the Link Close Reason state to the Reason if reason is required for the PB-Remote Close Link procedure, and shall set the Link Close Status state to Link Closed as Cannot Receive PDU.

-When the delivery of the Remote Provisioning PDU Report does not complete successfully, then the Remote Provisioning Server shall start the PB-Remote Close Link procedure with an appropriate Reason code if applicable, shall set the Link Close Reason state to the Reason if available, and shall set the Link Close Status state to Link Closed as Cannot Deliver PDU Report.
+When the delivery of the Remote Provisioning PDU Report does not complete successfully, then the Remote Provisioning Server shall start the PB-Remote Close Link procedure with an appropriate Reason code if applicable, shall set the Link Close Reason state to the Reason if reason is required for the PB-Remote Close Link procedure, and shall set the Link Close Status state to Link Closed as Cannot Deliver PDU Report.

 Note: Because the provisioning protocol allows two consecutive Provisioning PDUs originating from the new device, but the SAR mechanism does not allow more than one transfer of the Upper Transport PDUs between two nodes (see Section 3.5.3.1), it might be necessary to cache the inbound Provisioning PDU.
 The behavior of the Remote Provisioning Server model cannot guarantee that only one message at a time will be scheduled to be sent to the client.
 Therefore, queuing of the messages must be implemented.